sherrymax/acs-examples/acs-installation/acs-install-on-azure-using-docker-compose/readme.md

-#### This article details the steps required to install Alfresco Content Services - Enterprise (ACS) using Docker Compose.
+#### This article details the steps required to install Alfresco Content Services - Enterprise (ACS) on Azure Cloud using Docker Compose.

 ### Use-Case / Requirement
 An Enterprise edition of Alfresco Content Services has to be installed using Docker Compose.